Labatt: Beer as the currency of conversation

-But we all celebrate the birthdays of family and friends.
-Our strategy was to take existing social behaviour andcreate an integrated idea to encourage participation through one simple ask: Create a virtual birthday card and get your friends to sign it.
-Through mass media support we drove consumers to social platforms such as Facebook, YouTube and Twitter and used everything from contests to Augmented Reality 3D birthday cards to get them there.
-The result was over 80,000 members in less than two weeks!
-A quarter of them actually signed a birthday card, and funny enough, in the end, over 450,000 people visited keiths.ca - more than the last 3 years combined.
+Nobody hangs out at beer sites anymore to learn about hops and barley, therefore intersecting young beer drinkers in their digital routine is critical.
+The digital platform was simple - virtually bring the Country together to celebrate Alexander Keith’s birthday.
+The fully integrated campaign was created to encourage audience participation through one simple ask - create a virtual birthday card and get your friends to sign it.
+Through mass media support we drove consumers to social platforms such as Facebook, YouTube and Twitter and used everything from contests to Augmented Reality 3D birthday cards to encourage fan engagement.
+Facebook fan metrics shot through the roof to over 80,000 members in less than two weeks, a quarter of them actually signed a birthday card, and funny enough, in the end, over 450,000 people visited keiths.ca - more than the last 3 years combined.

 With over 100,000 Facebook fans, we created new and relevant brand interactions that exploited our audience's love for reading.
-Realizing the natural way they share these experiences, we launched a series of Facebook applications, communities and engagements to leverage what the brand has always done best: Enhance the enduring pleasure of reading.
-From seasonal gift selectors that drove awareness of Chapter's ever-growing retail merchandise offering, to engaging book clubs people could share with one another, the brand's inherit value to readers went beyond the printed page and into the hearts and minds of our audience.
+Realizing the natural way they share these experiences, we launched a series of Facebook applications, communities and engagements to leverage what Chapters has always done best: Enhance the enduring pleasure of reading.
+From seasonal gift selectors that drove awareness of retail merchandise, to engaging book clubs people could share with one another.
+Through this monthly program, the brand's inherit value to customers went beyond the printed page and into the hearts and minds of their audience.

-Online peer to peer financial transactions are a relatively new behavior in Canada among consumers.
-So, a long term social platform was needed to encourage word of mouth and product endorsement.
-The idea was to extend the PayPal product experience and provide practical utility within an existing social environment.
+A long term social platform was created to extend the PayPal product experience and provide practical utility within an existing social environment.
 Creating an “event” is one of the most popular social behaviours on Facebook.
 And the “Square Up with PayPal” application was designed to make event planning easier by allowing friends to create an event, split the costs, and get paid all without leaving their Facebook page.
 With over 70,000 installs of the application in the first 10 days, word spread pretty quickly.
 Beyond awareness and word of mouth, PayPal received over $300,000 in payment requests with an average of $70 per event and 4.2 people splitting the cost each time.